oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 | false     | false    | Bag        | ArrayOf + unordered  | none                |

 ## 3.1 Type Definitions
-JADN type definitions have a regular structure designed to be easily describable, easily processed, stable, and extensible.
+JADN type definitions have a fixed structure designed to be easily describable, easily processed, stable, and extensible.
-Every definition creates a *Defined type* that has five elements:
+Every definition has five elements:

 1. **TypeName:** the name of the type being defined
 2. **BaseType:** the JADN type ([Table 3-1](#table-3-1-jadn-types)) of the type being defined
 3. **TypeOptions:** an array of zero or more **TypeOption** ([Table 3-2](#table-3-2-type-options)) applicable to the type being defined
 4. **TypeDescription:** a non-normative comment
-5. **Fields:** an array of field or enumerated item definitions
+5. **Fields:** an array of item or field definitions

 * TypeName MUST NOT be a JADN type.
 * BaseType MUST be a JADN type.